stayen/suno-reference/templates.md

 #### Style of Music

-As required by definition, length:
+As required by definition, provide typically 2 versions:

-- no more than 200 characters long for models v4.0 and earlier
+- For versions prior to v4.5: 200 or less characters long
-- no more than 1000 characters long for models v4.5 and above
+- 1000 or less characters long for models v4.5 and above

-provide both unless requested otherwise.

 #### Lyrics